 Use the encoder to select the type of reverb and press [EXIT] to save the selection and return to the SET-UP menu.

-The organ's internal reverb also affects the Orchestra voices and any incoming signals through the [INPUT] sockets on the rear panel.
+The organ's internal reverb also affects the Orchestra voices and any incoming signals through the [INPUT] sockets on the rear panel and underneath the manuals.